SiliconLabsSoftware/docs-matter/sld416-matter-certification/index.md

 **Product Family Certification**: This certification is intended to certify variants of the same product.
 This path requires the first "parent" product to be fully tested either at an ATL/SVE, and then the other "family" products are certified without need for testing.

-**Certification by similarity (CbS)**: This certification is intended for for a very similar product that has already been certified by either standard or product family certification.
+**Certification by similarity (CbS)**: This certification is intended for a very similar product that has already been certified by either standard or product family certification.
 If a Matter product qualifies for CbS, you can get your new product certified without additional testing.
 The CSA certification team will need to determine if this is an applicable route.

-**Certification Transfer Program (CTP)**: This certification is for cases for re-labeling a product manufacturer by another member.
+**Certification Transfer Program (CTP)**: This certification is for re-labeling a product manufacturer by another member.
 This requires an Associate CSA membership level and to partner with an Alliance Participant or Promoter member.

 ## Matter Certification Flow